 By Emma Chi

-At 9pm on August 20, dozens of air crews flying over Shanghai saw a “colossal glowing sphere” hanging above the sky, changing from small to big.
-“Many people speculate that it was a bubble formed by the diffused remnants of rocket fuel outside the atmosphere,” says Wu Jialu, director of Shanghai UFO Research Center, “but we don't think so.”
+At 9pm on August 20, 2011 dozens of air crews flying over Shanghai saw a “colossal glowing sphere” hanging above the sky and pulsating.
+“Many people speculate that it was a bubble formed by the diffused remnants of rocket fuel outside the atmosphere,” says Wu Jialu, director of Shanghai UFO Research Center, “but we don’t think so.”

-Then there is the incident that Wu witnessed with his own eyes.
-“At 4.50pm on December 9, 1999, I was in the toilet while at the Shanghai Aircraft Design Institute.
-When I looked up I saw a strange thing in the sky moving in a ‘V’ motion.
+Then there is the incident that Wu Jialu witnessed with his own eyes.
+“At 4.50pm on December 9, 1999, on a visit to the Shanghai Aircraft Design Institute, I looked up I saw a strange thing in the sky moving in a ‘V’ motion.
 I had an intuition that it was a UFO, so I called for others to watch it.”

-Last year UFO incidents led to airports being shut down in Hangzhou and Inner Mongolia, while a third sighting took place in Chongqing.
+In 2010, UFO incidents led to airports being shut down in Hangzhou and Inner Mongolia, while a third sighting took place in Chongqing.
 There is no doubt that UFO sightings keep occurring, so what is behind it?
-Wu is firmly in the “aliens do exist” camp.
+Wu Jialu is firmly in the ‘aliens do exist’ camp.

 “There are ten billion planets in the universe.
 I don’t think Earth is the only planet with life – creatures live in cold, oxygen-free conditions at the bottom of the sea,” Wu says.
 “We discussed the issue of whether the Earth rotates around the Sun or vice versa for 1,600 years.
 We human beings have to walk on the endless road of scientific discovery.
 So there must be aliens.”
 He concludes.